 While board gaming is a hobby with many positives, and you can even play alone – to get the best out of it, you need someone to play it with you.
 Having a well-populated group of board game buddies is your best bet, but setting up a game night for such a group can be a tedious ordeal.
 Moreover, there’s always something else up or someone is busy, making get-togethers not as frequent as everyone would hope for.

 It’s no surprise then that a lot of board gamers resort to the people they share their living quarters with.
 Spouses, children, siblings, parents, grandparents, cousins, aunts, and uncles.
-They make for perfect boar game players.
+They make for perfect board game players – if approached correctly.

 Share your enthusiasm